treeverse/lakeFS/docs/index.md

 * **commit:** an immutable checkpoint containing a complete snapshot of a repository.
 * **merge:** performed between two branches –– merges atomically update one branch with the changes from another.
 * **revert:** return a repo to the exact state of a previous commit.
-* **tag:** an immutable pointer to a single commits with a readable name.
+* **tag:** an immutable pointer to a single commit with a readable name.

-*The full list of commands available through the CLI can be [found here](./resources/commands.md).*
+*See the [CLI reference](./resources/commands.md) for the full list of commands.*

 Incorporating these operations into your data lake pipelines provides the same collaboration and organizational benefits you get when managing application code with source control.

 ### The lakeFS promotion workflow

-To illustrate, we’ll show how lakeFS **branches** and **merges** improve the universal process of updating collections with the latest data.
+To illustrate, we’ll show how lakeFS *branches* and *merges* improve the universal process of updating collections with the latest data.

 <img src="{{ site.baseurl }}/assets/img/promotion_workflow.png" alt="lakeFS promotion workflow" width="60%" height="60%" />

-1. First, create a new **branch** sourced from main to instantly generate a complete copy of your production data.
+1. First, create a new **branch** from `main` to instantly generate a complete "copy" of your production data.
 2. Apply changes or make updates on the isolated branch to understand their impact prior to exposure.
 3. And finally, perform a **merge** from the feature branch back to main to atomically promote the updates into production.